rpy2/rpy2/doc/source/rinterface.rst

 R packages as environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a `Python` programmer's perspective, it would be nice to map loaded `R` packages as modules and provide access to `R` objects in packages the same way than `Python` object in modules are accessed.
+In a `Python` programmer's perspective, it would be nice to map loaded :program:`R` packages as modules and provide access to :program:`R` objects in packages the same way than `Python` object in modules are accessed.

-This is unfortunately not possible in a completely robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can make an exact correspondance between `R` and `Python` names rather difficult.
+This is unfortunately not possible in a completely robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can make an exact correspondance between :program:`R` and `Python` names rather difficult.
 :mod:`rpy` uses transformation functions that translates '.' to '_' and back, but this can lead to complications since '_' can also be used for R symbols